 A minimum of 40 hours of flight training is required to earn your private pilot’s rating, however the average for most people is likely more than that.
 The flight hours need to include the following different types of flight:

 ◊ Solo (Flying by yourself)

 ◊ Cross Country (Landing at an airport at least 50 miles away)

 During your flight training your instructor will also teach you about reading charts, plotting courses and filing flight plans.
 These “ground school” exercises are all a necessary part of learning how to fly.
 Passing a medical examination is also required to make sure that your health will not interfere with the ability to maintain your aircraft.
 We recommend you obtain a flight examination after a few lessons to be sure your eligible.
 A list of medical examiners will be provided to you.

 What it Costs:

 There are many variables that go into the cost of flight training.
-The rental of the aircraft, flight instructor’s fees, fuel, insurance, etc… It’s possible to complete training for as little as approx. $3,700.00.
-In most cases the cost for a private pilot’s license is approximately $4,000.00—$6,000.00.
+The rental of the aircraft, flight instructor’s fees, fuel, insurance, etc… In most cases the cost for a private pilot’s license is approximately $8,500.00 – $10,000.
+A sample cost breakdown can be found in the FAQs section.
 Whitewater Aviation has a long tradition of providing an upfront no hidden fee experience.
 Whitewater Aviation provides aircraft insurance however it is recommend that renters obtain “non owned” aircraft insurance.
 Ask us for details.

 During flight instruction the emphasis is always on safety.
 Everything you will learn revolves around flying and maintaining your aircraft in a safe manner.
 Whitewater Aviation is all about you having a positive experience and not just “pumping you through” so to speak.
 ALL of our employees care about your safety.